rmdocherty/rbf_rs/README.md

 - performance:
   - allocate once outside rbf (buf_a, buf_b, buf_img)
   - do fused transpose + norm at end
+  - maybe give up on transpose and write explict vertical pass ()
   - maybe try and avoid realloacting buffer at end during normalize and use v.retain instead

 ## To compile references: